-Limerick, the capital of the Mid-West, has changed dramatically in recent years.
-Regeneration of the city centre and docklands has made Limerick a vibrant and exciting city, made livelier by the vast number of students attending the many colleges in and around the city.
-The city plays host to numerous sporting and cultural events and is renowned for its cheerful and welcoming cafés, restaurants and clubs.
+Limerick, the capital of the Mid-West, has dramatically changed in recent years.
+Regeneration of the city centre and docklands has made Limerick a vibrant and exciting city, made livelier by the vast number of learners attending the many Colleges in and around the city.
+The city boasts numerous sporting and cultural events and is renowned for its cheerful and welcoming cafés, restaurants and clubs.

 Range of Programmes

-The CAO scores applicants on their best 8 modules where applicants are eligible for consideration.
-Please look at the Progression section of this site for more specific information.
+The CAO score QQI applicants on their best 8 modules from a Major Award where applicants are eligible for consideration.
+Please see section on QQI Links Scheme on page 15 for more specific information.
+Applicants should consult HEI literature to establish specific QQI level 5 and 6 requirements.
 This arrangement may change with the introduction of the Common Awards System.
-Applicants should consult HEI literature to establish how QQI Levels 5 and 6 are assessed.

-LCFE learners who achieve a full Award and meet the specified criteria receive 25 bonus points when applying for a place on a linked programme at LIT.
-LCFE also has a bilateral agreement with Mary Immaculate College for learners from Media programmes to the BA in Liberal Arts.
+Under the terms of a new Progression Agreement with LIT, LCFE learners who achieve a major Award may now progress to Year 1 of any level 6 or level 7 programme at LIT.
+Entry to Level 8 programmes at LIT require a Major Award with 3 Distinctions.
+Portfolio requirements where applicable remain unchanged.
+Application is through CAO.
+LCFE also has a bilateral agreement with Mary Immaculate College for learners from Media programmes to progress to the BA in Liberal Arts.
 Application is through the CAO.
-In addition, LCFE has also negotiated advanced entry progression opportunities for holders of QQI Level 6 Awards with various IoT’s.
-Details of these arrangements are on the relevant programme pages under the Day Courses section of the site.
+In addition, LCFE has also negotiated advanced entry progression opportunities for holders of QQI Level 6 Awards with various IOTs.
+Details of these arrangements are on the relevant programme pages.

 Learners with Special Needs